 - Representation of the defendant financial services companies in a two-week bench trial in the Southern District of New York on a $600 million claim arising out of a failed alternative asset securitization.
 The Court issued a complete defense verdict.

 - Lead trial counsel for a major telecommunications company in a multi-week commercial arbitration with two FCC spectrum licensees.
+The arbitrators ruled in favor of our client on all key issues.

 - Defended a large e-discovery provider and its chief executive officer, against claims for misappropriation of trade secrets and tortious interference in connection with the hiring of four sales representatives.
 After a three-day evidentiary hearing, the court held that the preliminary injunction request “fails as to the facts and the law” and subsequently dismissed the claims against the firm’s clients with prejudice.